 Treatments for CRPS are much like CRPS itself, they affect everybody differently; just because it works for one doesn't mean it will work for another.
 Do your own research, ask your doctors and specialists what is best for you.

-With chronic pain conditions that involve the whole person, pain management generally requires a combination of treatment options.
+With persistent pain conditions that involve the whole person, pain management generally requires a combination of treatment options.

-Finding the best Pain Management Team to suit your needs, is extremely important.
+Finding the best Pain Support Network to suit your needs, is extremely important.

 This is a possible suggestion: